How Many Kg in ml? Understanding Mass and Volume

 Example 3: A Solid Object (Irregular Shape)

 Calculating the mass of a solid object with an irregular shape requires a slightly different approach.
-First, we need to determine its volume.
-This can be done using the water displacement method.
+Consider this: first, we need to determine its volume.
+On top of that, this can be done using the water displacement method.
 Fill a graduated cylinder with a known volume of water.
 Carefully submerge the object in the water and note the new water level.
 The difference between the initial and final water levels is the volume of the object.
 Once you have the volume, you can then use the density of the material to calculate the mass.

 - Convert density to kg/cm³: 2.7 g/cm³ = 0.0027 kg/cm³